Autostronomy/AutoProf/docs/parameters.rst

 The noise level at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote in units of pixel flux noise.
-Will never initiate band averaging if the band width is less than half a pixel
+Will never initiate band averaging if the band width is less than half a pixel.
+Once initiated, band sampling is used at all larger radii.

 ap_isoband_start_sb (float, default None)
 ----------------------------------------------------------------------